 You can never go wrong with a beautiful light salad.
 As well as a slice of toasted bread to help you soak up all the savory juices.

 If you enjoy this dish, check out these flavorful recipes:

 Rinse the capers under cold running water, rinse and pat dry with a paper towel.

 In a small bowl, whisk together the remaining 2 tablespoons of olive oil, the Dijon mustard, and vinegar.
 Add the tomatoes and mix well.
 Set aside.

 Put 1 tablespoon of olive oil in a medium-size skillet over medium heat.
 When hot add capers, shallots and fry for 1 minute, gently shaking the pan.
 Add the tomatoes and the olives.
 Season with salt and pepper and cook for 2 – 3 minutes, just enough to warm.

 Season generously the sea bass with salt and pepper

 In a large straight skillet heat the remaining olive oil over medium heat.
 Once the oil is hot, add the fillets and pan-seared them for 5 to 6 minutes on each side, or until cooked through completely and the fish flakes easily.

-Top the fillets with the tomato relish and enjoy.
+Serve the fillets with the tomato relish and enjoy.

 Optional: squeeze some lemon juice over the whole plate